-Upon receipt of a report, the Title IX coordinator and, when applicable, the coordinated efforts of the Title IX assessment team, will provide resources and support information and will conduct an initial Title IX assessment.
-The first step of the assessment will typically include a preliminary meeting between the complainant and the Title IX coordinator or a member of the assessment team.
-The purpose of the preliminary meeting is to gain a basic understanding of the nature and circumstances of the report; it is not intended to be a full investigation interview.
-At this meeting, the complainant will be provided with information about resources, procedural options, and interim remedies.
+Upon receipt of a report, the Title IX coordinator or designee will provide resources and support information by contacting the potential complainant and offering a preliminary meeting between the potential complainant and the Title IX coordinator or designee (often a deputy Title IX coordinator).
+The preliminary meeting is optional and the potential complainant may decline the offer of assistance.
+The purpose of the preliminary meeting is to gain a basic understanding of the nature and circumstances of the report and assess the need for any interim measures; it is not intended to be a full investigation interview.
+At this meeting, the potential complainant will be provided with information about resources, procedural options, and interim measures.

 The Title IX assessment team will also consider the interest of the complainant and the complainant’s expressed preference for the manner of resolution.
 Where possible and as warranted by an assessment of the facts and circumstances, the College will seek action consistent with the complainant’s request.